pschami/documentation/contributingtosymphony.rst

 Contributing to the documentation
 ---------------------------------
-To contribute to our documentation, clone the dellemc-symphony/documentation repository and submit commits and pull requests as is done for the other repositories.
-When we merge your pull requests, your changes are automatically published to our documentation site at https://dellemc-symphony.readthedocs.io/en/latest/.
+We welcome contributions to our documentation.
+To contribute, clone the dellemc-symphony/documentation repository and submit commits and pull requests as you would for any other repository.
+Your changes are automatically published to https://dellemc-symphony.readthedocs.io/en/latest/ when we merge your pull request.

 Community guidelines
 --------------------